Do Unions Shape Political Ideologies at Work?: Mechanisms and Interpretation

-First, we seek to examine pure composition effects.
+\textbf{Composition effects.}\quad We first study pure composition effects.
 In other words, we take out any direct effect on individuals in unionized workplaces.
 For this, we modify the construction of our establishment-level aggregates of employee donations in the following way.
 For each post-election event time $k \geq 0$, we still consider the set of donors that have at least one contribution matched to the respective establishment in that period.
 Then, instead of using these donors' contributions in that period, we trace their contributions before the election (in the three pre-election cycles) and use them in the establishment-level aggregation.
 As a result, the post-election aggregates only reflect pre-existing contribution patterns.
-We use them along with the actual pre-election aggregates (constructed as before from the actual matched contributions in those periods) in our DiD model.
-Results, presented in Table \ref{tab:composition}, columns (1) and (2), show very small and almost always insignificant DiD estimates, indicating that the set of post-election employees does not differentially change in unionized versus non-unionized establishments in terms of pre-existing contribution amounts.
+We use them along with the actual pre-election aggregates, which are constructed as before from the actual matched contributions in those periods.
+Panel A of Table \ref{tab:composition} presents results from the DiD model, while event study results are shown in Appendix Figure \ref{fig:event_study_composition}.
+In both models, we find very small and almost always insignificant coefficients, indicating that the set of post-election employees does not differentially change in unionized versus non-unionized establishments in terms of pre-existing contribution amounts.
 Only for workers do we see a marginally significant estimate in line with more Democratic workers entering union jobs (or fewer Democratic workers leaving union jobs).
 The effect size, however, is much smaller than in our main estimates, which suggests that composition effects are unlikely to fully explain the results.\footnote{Note that the compositional analysis is complicated by the fact that we only observe employees if they contribute.
 In principle, our compositional test may thus also pick up changes in the extensive margin in terms of which employees stop donating after the union election.
 As regards candidates' party affiliation, we would expect that unionization decreases [increases] the likelihood that employees stop donating to Democrats [Republicans].
 Then, the extensive margin channel would yield a positive effect on contributions to Democrats relative to Republicans that post-election employees donated before the election, in line with what we expect for the actual compositional effect.
 Our results show that the sum of both effects is small, suggesting that both effects play a minor role.}